An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram C

-A single plane is re-established and the three colors are brought together while preserving their specific qualities: sections of yellow, red, and blue begin to interpenetrate within every line in the shape of small squares and this will give birth to Broadway Boogie Woogie:
+A single plane is re-established and the three colors are brought together while preserving their specific qualities: sections of yellow, red, and blue begin to interpenetrate within every line in the shape of small squares and this gives birth to Broadway Boogie Woogie:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian